 Thorough Eye Exams are just the beginning...

 Comprehensive eye exams for adults and children, co-management of laser vision correction surgery, caring for eye emergencies and so much more.
-The optometrists in our Practice provide comprehensive eye care to patients of all ages including treatment for a range of conditions including glaucoma, diabetic retinopathy, dry eye, cataracts and macular degeneration.
+Doctor Sumner provides comprehensive eye care to patients of all ages including treatment for a range of conditions including glaucoma, diabetic retinopathy, dry eye, cataracts, and macular degeneration.

 - Comprehensive Eye Exams